 Although people today associate polgamy with Middle Eastern and African countries it is happening within U.S. borders.
 The Fundamentalist Church of Jesus Christ of Latter Day Saints, also known as the FLDS, is a radical offshoot of the Mormon Church that practices polygamy today.
 The mainstream Mormon Church used to allow polygamy but stopped in the 1930s to fit into the ever changing American society.
 Anyone that continued to practice polygamy was excommunicated from the mainstream church.
 These excommunicated members joined together to create the FLDS.

 Today the self proclaimed prophet of the group, Warren Jeffs, is currently being sentenced for two counts of first-degree rape as an accomplice and has been known to marry off young girls in their teens to much older men.
 These polygamist men have been raised and taught by their community that women are to obey and not question their husband’s authority.
 Many husbands in the FLDS have been known to rape and abuse their many wives and children.
 Woman and young girls are then told to always “keep sweet for the Lord” by obeying all men.
-The FLDS has many small communities located in both the US and Canada.
-The largest these communities, with about 6,000 members, is called Short Creek and includes the cities of Hildale, Utah and Colorado City, Arizona (Anderson).
+The FLDS has many small communities located in both the Sources:

 "Polygamy - Definition and More from the Free Merriam-Webster Dictionary."
 Dictionary and Thesaurus -Merriam-Webster Online.
 Web.
 03 Jan.
 2011. http://www.merriam-webster.com/dictionary/polygamy.